AIResearchHub/transformergallery/README.md

 ## Queries, Keys, and Values

-At the heart of attention lies queries, keys, and values.
+At the heart of attention lie queries, keys, and values.
 The terminology is derived from a "key-value" database, which - as the name may suggest - pairs a key with its associated value, e.g. student name (key) and major (value), member ID (key) and date joined (value), business (key) and valuation (value).
 Note that a key or a value can be any datatype.

 To retreive a value, we initiate a query, which then surveys the keys to see if any of the keys fullfill the query; if a key satisfies the query, the database then returns the key's associated value.